tihanyidani/crazyflip/README.md

 Each stage can be described by a small number of parameters - acceleration, angular acceleration, and duration.
 These parameters serve as commands for the drone's lower-level controllers and fully describe the maneuver.

 The goal is to optimize these parameters to perform a successful flip.
 To this end, I first implement a simulation pipeline using [Webots](https://cyberbotics.com/), where I optimize the parameters using a genetic algorithm capable of handling a high number of drones to be optimized in parallel.
 Then, I transfer to a real-life [Crazyflie drone](https://www.bitcraze.io/) performing sim-to-real.
-The drone uses the results of the simulation as an initial condition and iteratively learns to perform the flip dealing with unsimulated disturbances in the real world.
+The drone uses the results of the simulation as initial conditions and iteratively learns to perform the flip dealing with unsimulated disturbances in the real world.

 # Simulation